-Hazel Carby, Charles C & Dorathea S. Dilley Professor of African American Studies and American Studies; Director of the Initiative on Race, Gender and Globalization.
+Hazel Carby, Charles C. and Dorathea S. Dilley Professor Emeritus of African American Studies and Professor Emeritus of American Studies.
 Carby teaches courses on issues of race, gender and sexuality through the culture and literature of the Caribbean and its diaspora; through transnational and postcolonial literature and theory; through representations of the black female body; and through the genre of science fiction.

 Carolyn J. Dean, Charles J. Stille Professor of History and French.
 Her interests include the cultural and intellectual history of modern Europe; history of gender and sexuality; and genocide studies and the Holocaust of European Jewry.

-Amity Doolittle, Senior Lecturer and Research Scientist, F&ES and Environmental Studies.
+Amity Doolittle, Senior Lecturer and Research Scientist, Yale School of the Environment.
 Her research focuses on property rights and how control over and access to natural resources is defined, negotiated, and contested by different stakeholders.

-Kathryn Dudley, Professor of Anthropology and American Studies; Chair of American Studies.
+Kathryn Dudley, Professor of American Studies and Anthropology; Acting Director of Graduate Studies American Studies.
 Her research focuses on embodied knowledge and social trauma under regimes of labor that are marginalized by transformations in global capitalism.

-Marcela Echeverri, Assistant Professor of History.
+Marcela Echeverri Muñoz, Associate Professor of History.
 Her research and teaching interests focus on the relationship between political subjectivities and social transformation in Latin America from colonial times to the present.

-Daniel Etsy, Hillhouse Professor of Environmental Law and Policy, F&ES; Clinical Professor of Environmental Law & Policy, Yale Law School.
+Daniel Esty, Hillhouse Professor of Environmental Law and Policy, School of the Environment; Clinical Professor of Environmental Law & Policy, Yale Law School.
 His interests include global environmental governance; environmental performance measurement; innovation and sustainability; business and the environment; and trade and the environment.

-Moira Fradinger, Associate Professor of Comparative Literature; Director of Undergraduate Studies, Comparative Literature.
+Moira Fradinger, Associate Professor of Comparative Literature.
 Her interests include film and intellectual history; theories of democracy; Southern European cultural exchange with South America; the Global South; critical theory; feminist theory; gender politics and global women's movements; and political philosophy.

-Crystal Feimster, Assistant Professor of African American Studies, American Studies, and History.
+Crystal Feimster, Associate Professor of African American Studies, History and American Studies.
 Her academic focus is racial and sexual violence.

-Gregg Gonsalves, Research Scholar in Law, Lecturer in Law, and Co-Director, Global Health Justice Partnership, Yale Law School and Yale School of Public Health.
+Gregg Gonsalves, Associate Professor of Epidemiology (Microbial Diseases), Associate Professor (Adjunct) of Law, and Co-Director, Global Health Justice Partnership.
 He is a leading HIV/AIDS activist and teaches the Global Health and Justice Practicum.

-Inderpal Grewal, Professor of WGSS; Chair of WGSS.
+Inderpal Grewal, Professor Emeritus of Women’s, Gender, and Sexuality Studies, and of American Studies.
 Her research interests include transnational feminist theory; gender and globalization; NGOs and theories of civil society; theories of travel and mobility; South Asian cultural studies and postcolonial feminism.

-Zareena Grewal, Associate Professor American Studies and Religious Studies.
+Zareena Grewal, Associate Professor of American Studies, Ethnicity, Race, & Migration, and Religious Studies.
 She is a historical anthropologist and a documentary filmmaker whose research focuses on race, gender, religion, nationalism, and transnationalism across a wide spectrum of American Muslim communities.

-Oona A. Hathaway, Gerard C. and Bernice Latrobe Smith Professor of International Law, Yale Law School; Professor of Political Science; Professor of International Law and Area Studies, MacMillan Center.
+Oona A. Hathaway, Gerard C. and Bernice Latrobe Smith Professor of International Law and Counselor to the Dean.
 Her current research focuses on the intersection of U.S. constitutional law and international law, the enforcement of domestic and international law, national security law, and the law of war.

-Matthew Jacobson, William Robertson Coe Professor of American Studies and History; Professor of African American Studies; Chair of ER&M. His teaching interests are clustered under the general category of race in U.S. political culture 1790-present, including U.S. imperialism, immigration and migration, popular culture, and the juridical structures of U.S. citizenship.
+Matthew Jacobson, Sterling Professor of American Studies and History and Professor of African American Studies.
+His teaching interests are clustered under the general category of race in U.S. political culture 1790-present, including U.S. imperialism, immigration and migration, popular culture, and the juridical structures of U.S. citizenship.

-Gilbert Joseph, Farnam Professor of History and International Studies.
+Gilbert Joseph, Farnam Professor Emeritus of History.
 His research and teaching interests focus on the history of modern Latin America, particularly Mexico and Central America, on revolutionary and social movements, and U.S.-Latin American relations.